team-cymru/network-security-templates/NimbusTM-Router-Configs/README.md

 ### Flow Template ###
-Some flow varients (E.G IPFIX, Flexible Netflow) allow the user to customize what elements are sent to the flow collector.
+Some flow variants (E.G IPFIX, Flexible Netflow) allow the user to customize what elements are sent to the flow collector.
 Some vendors offer default templates, some require they be configured manually.
 Once configured templates are sent to the flow collectors intermittently to define what elements will be sent in the flow records.

 ### Active Timeout ###
 How long before statistics for a flow will stop being recorded and sent to collector.
-Default values for this vary widley accross vendors, platforms, versions.
-We reccomend this value be set to 60 seconds
+Default values for this vary widely  across vendors, platforms, versions.
+We recommend  this value be set to 60 seconds

 ### Inactive Timeout ###
 Flows that are inactive for this period of time will be exported from the flow cache.
-We reccomend 15 seconds.
+We recommend  15 seconds.

 ### Template Timeout ###
 Specifies how frequently a flow template will be exported to a collector.
-We reccomend 60 seconds.
+We recommend  60 seconds.

 ### Export Destination
 Specifies the IP Address of the flow collector (E.G NimbuTM)